Mandrah: History

+Mandra railway station

-Mandra Railway Station is on the main Peshawar to Karachi railway line.
+Mandra Junction railway station is on the main Peshawar to Karachi railway line.
 It is situated 40 km from Rawalpindi.
 Mandra is also the railway junction from where the train goes to Chakwal, though currently the Mandra-Chakwal Line is non-operational.

 Post office

 There is a post office in Mandra providing postal services to the locality.

-Notes: In Order to keep the Infobox brief, kindly only use the current or most recent titles.